A walking tour along a continuous route in central Japan.

 The Kiso Road is one of the most beautiful sections of the Nakasendo Way, our original tour that has become the classic walking tour in Japan.
 This short-stay, fully-guided walking tour follows the ancient Nakasendo Way through the Kiso Valley of central Japan and also reaches the high alpine Kaida Plateau.
 Our route takes us into a world far removed from the modern bustle of Japan’s megacities.
 We travel through some of the most picturesque and historical villages in the nation, stay in rural family-run Japanese inns and relax in onsen thermal hot spring baths.
 Meals are a treat of Japanese cuisine, and because we are deep in the rural mountains of Japan, ingredients include many locally grown vegetables, morsels foraged in the surrounding mountains and fresh-water fish caught in the nearby streams and rivers.

 The following day our travels take us through beautiful Tsumago, probably the best preserved post town in Japan, and further north, into the southern end of the Central Alps of Japan, where some of Japan’s highest mountains are found.
 We visit the Kaida Plateau, which we reach over a high pass of the old Hida Trail.
 This trail once linked to the Nakasendo Way but today barely anyone other than ourselves walks this route.
 Once over the pass we descend onto the Kaida Plateau.
 The Plateau is considered one of the most beautiful areas of Japan, not least because of the spectacular backdrop of Mt.
 Ontake, a sacred mountain and one of Japan’s largest volcanos.
 The onsen hot spring baths at our inn for the night provide a delightful way to relax before our dinner, another feast, together.
 Our final day on the road takes us back to the Nakasendo Way and over the Torii Pass, one of the old road’s highest points.
 We descend to Narai, another delightful old post town.
-Here we spend some time before travelling on to Matsumoto, a city surrounded by the mountains of Japan's Central Alps.
+Depending on the version of this tour, we either travel on to Matsumoto, a delightful castle city surrounded by Japan’s Central Alps, or complete our journey at Kiso-Fukushima.

 More information about the history of the Nakasendo highway is available at our complementary website: Nakasendo Way: A Journey to the Heart of Japan.